keepo-dot/bookbot/README.md

 # Usage:
 `Usage: python3 main.py <path_to_book>`

-Takes a .txt file from a user-entered `book_path` and returns a report of word counts, and a reverse sorted Character Count list.
+Takes a .txt file from a user-entered `path_to_book` and returns a report of word counts, and a reverse sorted Character Count list.

 # Example:
 ```============ BOOKBOT ============